 Alexandra has 20 years’ experience in index construction and data analysis.
 She currently is the head of insights at Tortoise Media.
 Previously, she overaw the Legatum Institute’s flagship publication.
 Prior roles include CEO of Arc Ratings, a global emerging markets based ratings agency; Sovereign Analyst for Moody’s and head of Country Risk Management, Morgan Stanley.

 Clare is an experienced CEO in the commercial and not for profit sectors.
 She is an expert in building and managing cross-sector coalitions.
 Clare was formerly CEO of the International Business Leaders Forum and MD of MTV Networks, Nordics.
 She has worked on start ups in e-commerce, fin-tech and ed-tech.
 Clare is a founding board member of Girls not Brides, the global coalition to end child marriage.

 Dr. Daniel Rogers

 Danny is a physicist, an author, and an expert in cryptography, cybercrime, disinformation, and security.
-He has published numerous patents, papers, and books on those and other subjects.
-Prior to co-founding both Terbium Labs and the Global Disinformation Index, Danny managed a portfolio of physics and sensor research projects at the Johns Hopkins University Applied Physics Laboratory.
-He has a Bachelor’s degree in Math and Physics from Georgetown University and a Doctorate in Chemical Physics from the University of Maryland.
+He is a co-founder of Terbium Labs.
+Previously, Danny managed a portfolio of physics and sensor research projects at the Johns Hopkins University Applied Physics Laboratory.
 He currently teaches in the Cybercrime and Global Security Masters Program at New York University’s Center for Global Affairs and is a Security Fellow at the Truman Project on National Security.